eclipseyy/FFLRandomizer/README.md

 - mutant learnable abilities
 - armor
 - combat items
-- connections between rooms in the tower
+- connections between rooms in the tower - you will likely visit the floors out of numerical order

 Gameplay should hopefully be reasonably balanced between seeds.
 Let me know if you find a very difficult or very easy seed.
 The difficulty might not be even within a particular randomized rom, but that's part of the fun.
 Item costs should be fair.
 If you find items which seem very cheap or expensive, let me know.